 Hybrid development process relies on cross-platform functioning.
 Developers deal with one core code that covers both platforms.
 Here are popular frameworks for hybrid app development:

 What is the difference between native app and hybrid app?

 The core difference between native and hybrid mobile apps lies in approaches to its implementation.
 Native apps are two completely different pieces of software designed for either the Android or iOS platforms, while hybrid ones are the same software working on both platforms with minor tweaks.

 Which is better hybrid or native app?

 Both approaches are a good fit for certain circumstances.
-The difference between a native app and a hybrid app has not caused competition but revealed more opportunities for the companies to provide their users with the best experiences.
+The difference between native app and hybrid app has not caused competition but revealed more opportunities for the companies to provide their users with the best experiences.
 The final choice has to be done depending on the company’s needs and available resources.